Hedwig and the Angry Inch A Brief History

 –Poly Styrene, punk icon

 In 2001, Mitchell secured a $6M budget and created an award-winning film adaptation that made waves around the world.
 A devoted international fandom of “Hed-heads” sprang up at interactive midnight screenings, vaulting the movie to full-on cult classic status in the company of legendary kindred ancestor, The Rocky Horror Picture Show.
 Thirteen years later, the musical opened on Broadway.
-A cadre of “celebrities” stepped into the now-iconic role, among them Neil Patrick Harris and Taye Diggs.
-The production ran for more than a year, and garnered numerous awards, including four Tonys.
-This year marks 25 years since those first subversive Hedwig and Tommy concerts.
-Considering the show’s massive impact, after such a scrappy beginning, part of its legacy must be its reminder that a strict division between “high culture” and “low culture” leaves little room for ecstasy and innovation.
+A cadre of celebrities stepped into the now-iconic role, among them Neil Patrick Harris and Taye Diggs.
+The production ran for more than a year and garnered numerous awards, including four Tonys.
+It's been roughly 25 years since those first subversive Hedwig and Tommy concerts.
+Considering the show’s massive impact after such a scrappy beginning, part of its legacy must be its reminder that a strict division between “high culture” and “low culture” leaves little room for ecstasy and innovation.

 Camp sees everything in quotation marks.
 It’s not a lamp, but a “lamp;” not a woman, but a “woman.”